The Danish Biobank Register

-Aggregated results about the available biological material is displayed to researchers around the world through a web-based search system, to date containing information about 24.5 million biological samples from 5.7 million Danes.
-The following biobanks are available through the Danish Biobank Register:
+Aggregated results about the available biological material is displayed to researchers around the world through a web-based search system, to date containing information 27.4 million biological samples from 5.9 million Danes.

-The available information can be linked to the following:
+The available information can be linked to the following

-- The Danish Civil Registration System includes individual information such as gender, date of birth, place of birth, citizenship, identity of parents, place of residence
+- The Danish Civil Registration System | Contains individual information such as gender, date & place of birth, citizenship, identity of parents, place of residence

-- The Danish National Patient Register includes information on all hospital contacts, department, date and time of arrival and departure, treatment, and operation
+- The Danish National Patient Register | Contains information on all hospital contacts, department, date & time of admission and release, treatment, and operation

-- The Danish Pathology Register contains information on all pathological examinations carried out in Denmark, investigating pathology department or practicing pathologist, type of investigation, gross description, microscopy description, conclusion and/or diagnoses, and coded diagnoses based on the Danish SNOMED
+- The Danish Pathology Register | Contains information on all pathological examinations carried out in Denmark, investigating pathology department or practicing pathologist, type of investigation, gross description, microscopy description, conclusion and/or diagnoses, and coded diagnoses based on the Danish SNOMED

 Search for biological samples in the Danish Biobank Register